 As the melanin increases in response to sun exposure, the skin tans.
 But even that "healthy" tan may be a sign of sun damage.
 The risk of damage increases with the amount and intensity of exposure.
 Those who are regularly exposed to the sun (such as farmers, boaters, and sunbathers) are at much greater risk.
 A sunburn develops when the amount of UV exposure is greater than what can be protected against by the skin's melanin.

 Unprotected sun exposure is even more dangerous for kids with:

 Also, not all sunlight is "equal" in UV concentration.
 The intensity of the sun's rays depends upon the time of year, as well as the altitude and latitude of your location.
 UV rays are strongest during summer.
-Remember that the timing of this season varies by location; if you travel to a foreign country during its summer season, you'll need to pack the strongest sun protection you can find.
+Remember that the timing of this season varies by location; if you travel to a foreign country during its summer season, you'll need to pack or buy the strongest sun protection you can find.

 Extra protection is also required near the equator, where the sun is strongest, and at high altitudes, where the air and cloud cover are thinner, allowing more damaging UV rays to get through the atmosphere.
 Even during winter months, if your family goes skiing in the mountains, be sure to apply plenty of sunscreen; UV rays reflect off both snow and water, increasing the probability of sunburn.

 With these precautions, kids can safely play in the sun.